gurza/tomscheers.github.io/_posts/2025-7-29-writing-memory-efficient-structs-post.md

 ```

 ## String ID enum
 Our last method on how to reduce the size of your struct and this can be the most impactful one.
-If you store any name used for identification as a string, let's say the model version of a phone or the name of a specific monster you've implemented in your game, you're doing it wrong.
+If you store any name used for identification as a string directly on the struct, let's say the model version of a phone or the name of a specific monster you've implemented in your game, you're doing it wrong.
 Using this implementation you'd be allocating a totally new string for each Monster you're creating, this is a total waste of memory.
 Instead it would be best to use enum in this case, which has a size of 4 bytes.
 Just define an enum with all of the monster names or phone models you want to have:
 ```c
 enum MonsterName {
 	GIANT,